 There was a time when the audio component of films was non-existent, which meant that the visual content of the film had to be truly creative, imaginative, and powerful.
 A common error with videos made for Facebook posts is that they’re optimized for audio, not visual.
 All those bells and whistles don’t mean squat if the person watching has their audio turned off.

 Considering that the majority of Facebook users are accessing the social media platform from their mobile devices, the odds are that the audio is more than often set to silent mode.
 This is why it is crucial that your videos make sense without sound.
 Focus on the visuals and even adding text if you want to convey a specific statement, but don’t rely solely on sound to get your message across.
-Need an example?
-Check out the one below.

 Pro Tip: Audio is still important.
 You don’t want to scare people away with disturbing background music.
 For ultimate video optimization, have dynamic visual and audio, so that your video makes an impact regardless if the sound is on or not.

 Facebook statistics indicate that a video has to make an impression within the first three seconds or else people keep scrolling.
 Before you start having an anxiety attack at the thought of conveying your entire brand message or sales pitch within three seconds, think of the phenomenal success of the Vine social media platform, known for their five second videos.
 Think of it this way, if a five second video of a dramatic groundhog mislabeled as a chipmunk can garner over 45 million views on YouTube (and that’s just the original video), then we believe you’re fully capable of capturing the attention of your target audience.